ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 # How to serve video on demand with CDN

-In this guide, we'll explore an example of how to leverage IBM Cloud CDN to stream `.mp4` content through **HLS** as video on demand, to a browser from a Linux-Nginx origin.
+In this guide, we'll explore an example of how to leverage {{site.data.keyword.cloud}} CDN to stream `.mp4` content through **HLS** as video on demand, to a browser from a Linux-Nginx origin.

 ## Introduction